InitialPrefabs/UGUIDOTS/Wiki/Canvas.md

 consume the `AddMeshTag`, and subsequently add the managed Mesh to the Canvas.

 ### Why do this?
-The theory behind this is that we can store many canvases into a particular chunk - alongside the mesh data.
-This allows a singular archetype to be queried and read simply iterating on all the chunks instead of jumping between archetypes to render the UI.
+The theory behind this is that we can store many canvases into a particular chunk, alongside its mesh data.
+This allows a singular archetype to be queried and read simply iterating on the chunks instead of jumping between archetypes to render the UI.

 ## Batching